 Family rights

-Inside

-Maternity/adoption leave and pay Shared parental leave Paternity leave and pay Parental leave Time off for dependents Flexible working
+Inside Maternity / adoption Shared parental leave Parental leave Time off for dependents

+Carer's leave Flexible working

+Paternity

+Future Developments

+Inbrief

 Employees who have parental responsibility for a child are afforded certain legal rights in order to protect and support their role as parents.
-In this Inbrief, we summarise the basic legal position on maternity and adoption, shared parental leave, paternity leave, parental leave, time off for dependents and flexible working, referred to collectively as "family rights".
+In this Inbrief, we summarise the basic legal position on maternity and adoption, shared parental leave, paternity leave, parental leave, time off for dependents career's leave and flexible working, referred to collectively as "family rights".
 More detailed information can be found in our Inbriefs on: